 Managing Self Through Change, our most popular webinar, combines the key components of webinars 2, 3 & 4 into a single self-management power pack.

-Ideally delivered over 90-minutes, Managing Self Through Change supports participants to:
+Delivered over 60-120 minutes, Managing Self Through Change supports participants to:

 - build awareness of the impacts of change on their health, performance and relationships